-- ASK – all patients if they smoke
+ASK – all patients if they smoke, and document this

-- ACT – provide a referral or offer behavioural support and drug treatment
+ACT – provide a referral or offer behavioural support and treatment (NRT/vape)

 The NENC ICS Implementation Plan for the LTP Tobacco Dependency Treatment Services sets out the scope, governance and delivery aims of this work.
 For information about local NHS Trust Tobacco Dependency Treatment Service plans please contact the tobacco dependency team in the named Trust.